precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-just-in-time-mapping.md

 precice.setMeshAccessRegion(otherMesh, boundingBox);

 // initialize preCICE as usual:
-// initializing data (requiresInitialData) before calling initialize is not possible,
+// initializing data (requiresInitialData) before calling initialize is possible,
+// but writing the initial data is not possible by construction: we first need to
-// as we first need to exchange the meshes before being able to access the mesh precice.initialize();
+// exchange the meshes before being able write data on it.
+However, the mesh exchange
+// only happens when calling initialize precice.initialize();

 // until this point, everything was just the same as for the direct mesh access, now we